 - Leased Office Space – For a community health care provider.

 According to a 2019 Racial Equity Analysis of the The Greater Richmond Continuum of Care (GRCoC), 76% of people experiencing homelessness are people of color.
 This same study noted that the rate of first-time homelessness among people living below the poverty line is highest for African Americans, whose rates of homelessness are over 50% higher than that for Whites.

 The percentage of exits to permanent destinations from emergency shelter,

 transitional housing, and Safe Havens varies by race.
 Most notably, African Americans have higher rates of exiting to permanent destinations than do Whites or people of unknown or other races.
 They also have the lowest rates of exit to homelessness.

 Connecting the dots, with socks.

 One take-away from this data is that CARITAS is expanding its capacity to provide a Safe Haven environment for people in Richmond who are in need of support.
 And one small way to support CARITAS clients is to provide them with new pairs of warm socks as the winter season approaches.
-Along with warm coats, hats, gloves and scarves, CARITAS works with local churches, schools and businesses to ensure they have an ample stock of warm weather clothing–including socks!– to provide for its clients in need.
+Along with warm coats, hats, gloves and scarves, CARITAS works with local churches, schools and businesses to ensure they have an ample stock of warm weather clothing–including socks like the ones made by this foil screen printing company!– to provide for its clients in need.